BlockLegend001/EnderDragonEggRespawn/README.md

 # Ender Dragon Egg Respawn

-This mod adds a new armor set called "Gilded Netherite" When equipped this armor, piglin will be peaceful.
-To craft it, just combine a piece of netherite armor with a gold ingot in the smithing table
+This mod let spawn a new Dragon Egg every time the Ender Dragon is killed

 #### Downloads